Board your flight to Seoul, South Korea today.

 Today we leave Dream Gobi Camp and embark on a 4x4 desert safari to Khongoryn Els, a dreamscape of shifting dunes whose colors change with the light and whose sand particles emit a hypnotic “singing” sound.

 In this more westerly location, you’ll enjoy a different desert perspective from your lodgings at the Gobi Erdene Camp.
 In the afternoon you will ride back across the magnificent dunes on a “ship of the desert,” a two-humped Bactrian camel.
 This camel safari takes about half an hour and allows you to experience this unique form of transportation amid the sand dunes of the Gobi Desert.
 Should guests not wish to ride a camel, there is also an opportunity to do some light trekking near the oases at the Khongor sand dunes.
-Before taking the ride, we’ll visit with a camel-herding family, who we’ll have a chance to interact with and share some camel milk products (if you'd like).
 Later, enjoy a relaxing evening.

 Morning camel races and marveling at the “Flaming Cliffs” of Bayanzag